ReachFive/identity-web-core-sdk/PUBLISH.md

 # Guide for publication

 1. Describe the new features and bug fixes in the [CHANGELOG.md](CHANGELOG.md).
+Don't forget to create a pull request.

 2. Update the package's version with the command line below.
 It should only be `0.1.0-alpha.x` versions.